gooddata/GoodData-CL/cli-distro/doc/CLI.md

-  updateDataTypes - *(optional)* reset data types of all columns updateSorting - *(optional)* reset sorting label and order of all columns updateAll - *(optional)* shortcut for updateTitles, updateDataTypes and updateSorting
+  updateDataTypes - *(optional)* reset data types of all columns updateSorting - *(optional)* reset sorting label and order of all columns updateAll - *(optional)* shortcut for updateTitles, updateDataTypes and updateSorting createIfNotExists - *(optional)* if set to true, GenerateUpdateMaql won't fail if the data set does not exist.
+Instead, it will produce the same result as GenerateMaql (i.e., it will generate the complete MAQL DDL code to create the data set)

 Data Commands: